 In August 2014, the FASB issued Accounting Standards Update No. 2014-15, Presentation of Financial Statements-Going Concern Subtopic 205-40-Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern ("ASU 2014-15").
 ASU 2014-15 will explicitly require management to assess an entity's ability to continue as a going concern, and to provide related footnote disclosure in certain circumstances.
 The new standard will be effective for all entities in the first annual period ending after December 15, 2016.
 Earlier adoption is permitted.
-The adoption of ASU 2014-15 is not expected to have a material impact on the Company's consolidated financial statements and disclosures.
+The Company adopted ASU 2014-15 and the adoption did not have an impact on the Company's consolidated financial statements and disclosures as of December 31, 2016.

 In February 2015, the FASB issued Accounting Standards Update No. 2015-02, Consolidation Topic 810-Amendments to the Consolidation Analysis ("ASU 2015-02"), which modifies the consolidation analysis in determining if limited partnerships or similar type entities fall under the variable interest model or voting interest model, particularly those that have fee arrangements and related party relationships.
-ASU 2015-02 will be effective for all public entities for interim and annual reporting periods beginning after December 15, 2015.
-Earlier adoption is permitted.
-The Company is in the process of evaluating the impact that this guidance will have on its consolidated financial statements and disclosures.
+ASU 2015-02 was effective for all public entities for interim and annual reporting periods beginning after December 15, 2015.
+On January 1, 2016, the Company adopted ASU 2015-02.
+The adoption did not have an impact on the Company's consolidated financial statements and disclosures.

 In April 2015, the FASB issued Accounting Standards Update No. 2015-03, Interest-Imputation of Interest Subtopic 835-30-Simplifying the Presentation of Debt Issuance Costs ("ASU 2015-03"), which changes the presentation of debt issuance costs in financial statements.
 Under ASU 2015-03, an entity presents such costs on the statement of assets and liabilities as a direct deduction from the related debt liability rather than as an asset.
 Amortization of the costs is reported as interest expense.
-The new standard will be effective for all public entities for interim and annual reporting periods beginning after December 15, 2015.
-Earlier adoption is permitted.
-The Company is in the process of evaluating the impact that this guidance will have on its consolidated financial statements and disclosures.
+The new standard was effective for all public entities for interim and annual reporting periods beginning after December 15, 2015.
+On January 1, 2016, the Company adopted ASU 2015-03.
+Upon adoption, the Company revised its presentation of deferred financing costs from an asset to a liability, which is a direct deduction to its debt on the Consolidated